maylacdao/excel-student-performance-dashboard/README.md

 **Step 2 - Clean data**

 Format header row to make it distinguishable from the rest of the data (suggest making the font bold and adding a cell fill).
 You can also freeze the header row to keep it visible while you scroll down the file.
-Add filters to the data (Ctrl/Cmd + Shift + L).
+Add filters to the data (Ctrl/Cmd + Shift + L) to see the unique values in each column.

+Make adjustments to make the data easier to view (i.e. center-aligning, adjusting column widths, etc.)

 Email: [may.lacdao@gmail.com]